BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Deadband for noise rejection of measurements in MHE

-Explanation: Used in estimation problems with APM.EV_TYPE=1 (l1-norm objective).
-The measurement gap (MEAS_GAP) defines a dead-band region around the measurement.
+Explanation: Used in estimation problems with :ref:`ev_type`=1 (l1-norm objective).
+The measurement gap (`MEAS_GAP`) defines a dead-band region around the measurement.
 If the model prediction is within that dead-band, there is no objective function penalty.
-Outside of that region, there is a linear penalty specified with the WMEAS parameter.
-The WMODEL parameter is the weighting given to deviation from the prior model prediction but does not have a deadband around the prior model prediction.
+Outside of that region, there is a linear penalty specified with the :ref:`wmeas` parameter.
+The :ref:`wmodel` parameter is the weighting given to deviation from the prior model prediction but does not have a deadband around the prior model prediction.
 The gap is only around the measured values.

 .. _model: